On the Masses, Age, and Architecture of the VHS J1256-1257AB b System: Introduction

 \section{Introduction}

 Two fundamental parameters govern the bulk properties of gas-giant planets and brown dwarfs: mass and age.
-Masses are difficult to measure directly for imaged planets because of their long orbital periods, although there has been progress for a few planets inside of 20\,au \citep[e.g.,][]{2018NatAs.tmp..114S, 2019ApJ...871L...4D, 2022MNRAS.509.4411D, Brandt_2021_beta_Pic_bc, 2021ApJ...915L..16B}.
-Ages for imaged planets have so far been largely reliant on an object belonging to a well-studied young association because of the limitations of determining precise ages for field stars.
-One notable exception is the Y-dwarf exoplanet WD~0806-661b \citep{2011ApJ...730L...9L} where its age of $1.5^{+0.5}_{-0.3}$\,Gyr is determined by the cooling age of its white-dwarf host star.
+Mass is difficult to measure directly for imaged planets because of their long orbital periods, though there has been progress for a few planets inside 20\,au \citep{2018NatAs.tmp..114S, 2019ApJ...871L...4D, 2022MNRAS.509.4411D, Brandt_2021_beta_Pic_bc, 2021ApJ...915L..16B}.
+Ages for imaged planets have been largely reliant on an object belonging to a well-studied young association because of the limitations of determining precise ages for field stars.
+One notable exception is the Y-dwarf WD~0806-661~b \citep{2011ApJ...730L...9L} whose age $1.5^{+0.5}_{-0.3}$\,Gyr is determined by the cooling time of its white-dwarf host.

-There are also a small handful of gas-giant companions that could have precisely measured substellar cooling ages.
+There are a handful of gas-giant companions with the potential for precise age dating using cooling ages from their low-mass hosts.
 Such ages are similar to white-dwarf cooling ages but without the need to estimate a stellar progenitor's lifetime.
-Because both stars and brown dwarfs begin with an initial entropy that is related to their mass, the age of such an object can be determined by measuring its mass and present-day luminosity \citep[e.g.,][]{2008ApJ...689..436L,2009IAUS..258..317B}.
-Gas giants in systems where the host stars are binary brown dwarfs or pre-main--sequence stars are amenable to such cooling-age measurements. \vhslong\ (hereinafter \vhs) is one of the few such systems.
+Because both stars and brown dwarfs begin with an initial entropy that is related to their mass, the age of such a low-mass object can be determined by measuring its mass and present-day luminosity \citep[e.g.,][]{2008ApJ...689..436L,2009IAUS..258..317B}.
+Gas giants in systems where the host stars are binary brown dwarfs or pre-main--sequence stars are amenable to such cooling-age measurements. \vhslong\ (hereinafter \vhs~AB) is one of the few such host binaries.